okdonga/iifes_modules_closures/README.md

 })();
 ```

-- An Anonymous function expression
+- An anonymous function expression
 - The parens around the declaration turn it into an expression
 - The parents at the end cause it to be immediately invoked
 - Avoids polluting global scope